ZOO-Project/ZOO-Project/docs/kernel/dru.rst

 Deploy using Helm
 #################

-The ZOO-Project is setup via helm specifying an optional "release name".
+The ZOO-Project with DRU support is setup via helm specifying an optional "release name".

 For instance, we will install the ZOO-Project with the name `zoo-project-dru`.